selmanozleyen/c-boulderdash/readme.txt

 -The properties except the level file includes are hard coded so you will have to re-compile it.

 --LEVELS--
--Some levels are highly inspired by the orginal c64 game -Every screen is about 24X16 block
+-Some levels are highly inspired by the original c64 game -Every screen is about 24X16 block

 --TIP FOR LEVEL DESIGN--